Snorri1986/MyVehicleServiceApp/README.md

 <b>v0.5</b> is available.
 Authentication form was rebuilded and binded with ws-mvs-login API.<br>
 <b>v0.6</b> is available.
 Improved CSS after changing forms in v0.5<br>
 <b>v0.6.1</b> is available.
 Refactoring endpoints /login and /register using RestTemplate and
-              add analyze response from ws-mvs-login in auth and register process
+              add analyze response from ws-mvs-login in auth and register process<br>
+<b>v0.6.2</b> is available.
+Fixed minor errors with .jsp pages and web.xml files
 # db
 <b>v1.2</b> is available.
 Fix idle bug in register process and added changing value about lastlogindate.